IanBotashev/algo-civ/NOTES.md

 from being overpowered, like creating it's own energy while also building more things.
 But how should this work?

-No. Energy capacity already does that, i just need to fully figure out how Mining, Building, and getting energy works.
+~~No. Energy capacity already does that, i just need to fully figure out how Mining, Building, and getting energy works.~~ Nope!
+Modules do that already!

+Structures have health aswell.
+This can be increased once it reaches 0, poof.
+Gone.

 How should we determine the cost to build one structure though?
 It would make sense to make it cost materials, yet how do we determine the cost of it?